juzoff/Factors-Influencing-Airbnb-Pricing-in-Barcelona-A-Predictive-Analysis-Using-Linear-Regression/README.md

    - **Mean Squared Residuals**: 1004.815
    - **Explained Variance**: 93.47%

-   The final random forest model showed exceptional predictive power, explaining 93.47% of the variance with a drastically reduced mean squared residual.
-This was the most accurate model in terms of predictive performance.
+   The final random forest model exhibits a mean squared residuals of 1004.815 and an explained variance of 93.47%.
+These metrics show a significant reduction in prediction error compared to the first model and demonstrate that the final model captures a higher proportion of variability in the target variable.

 ![randomforestfinal](https://github.com/user-attachments/assets/ff22dc11-f5f4-40d5-8f68-25498ec6d94e)
 ![randomforestfinalvi](https://github.com/user-attachments/assets/7ac8eefd-9af1-4f7c-94cb-ee335f22ae45)